jina-ai/jina/docs/how-to/gpu-executor.md

 (gpu-executor)=
-# How to run Executors on GPU
+# Run Executors on GPU

 This document will show you how to use an Executor on a GPU, both locally and in a Docker container.
 You will also learn how to use GPU with pre-built Hub executors.